openhab/openhab-addons/addons/binding/org.openhab.binding.km200/README.md

 ### Discovery and services

 This binding is discovering the kmdevice with a MDNS search method in the local network.
-After adding of the discovered device to the things the configuration of the device has to be completed (In the settings of this thing).
+After adding of the discovered device to the Things the configuration of the device has to be completed (In the settings of this Thing).

 ## Binding configuration